-- 1. Each summer school center shall advertise all anticipated bargaining unit vacancies no later than sixty (60) days prior to the beginning date for such positions.
+- Each summer school center shall advertise all anticipated bargaining unit vacancies no later than sixty (60) days prior to the beginning date for such positions.
 The notice shall state the title of the position; where to apply for the position; deadline for submitting application; certification required; beginning and ending date of employment; the school where the application is to be sent; and the person with whom applications are to be submitted.
 Each applicant must apply for at least two (2) summer school locations. - 2.
-All applicants shall be informed of the status of their applications no later than twenty (20) days prior to the beginning date of employment. - 3.
-Summer School Qualifications: Assignments to such positions in each summer school center shall be made according to the following ranked criteria: - (a) Proper certification is held by the employee. - (b) Employee has taught one (1) school year in the subject applied for within the past three (3) years. - (c) Applicant is a continuing employee of the district. - (d) Should the employee receive less than a satisfactory overall end of the year performance evaluation ranking, that employee shall not be eligible for summer employment. - (e) The School Board shall appoint eighty (80) percent of the summer school teachers.
-The remaining twenty (20) percent shall be selected based on seniority in the district.
+All applicants shall be informed of the status of their applications no later than twenty (20) days prior to the beginning date of employment. - Summer School Qualifications: Assignments to such positions in each summer school center shall be made according to the following ranked criteria: - (a) Proper certification is held by the employee. - (b) Employee has taught one (1) school year in the subject applied for within the past three (3) years. - (c) Applicant is a continuing employee of the district.

-- (f) Section (e) above notwithstanding, assignments to summer school positions may be made in exceptional student centers, Alternative Education Centers and of guidance counselors, instrumental music teachers, agriculture/horticulture teachers and media specialists, in which cases seniority within the center or classification shall apply. - 4.
+- (d) Should the employee receive less than a satisfactory overall end of the year performance evaluation ranking, that employee shall not be eligible for summer employment. - (e) Twenty (20) percent of the positions that remain after the superseniority procedures of paragraph 4 below are applied shall be selected based on seniority in the district. - (f) Section (e) above notwithstanding, assignments to summer school positions may be made in exceptional student centers, Alternative Education Centers and of school counselors, instrumental music teachers, agriculture/horticulture teachers and media specialists, in which cases seniority within the center or classification shall apply. - 4.
 Steward Superseniority: One (1) union steward from each site as determined by the BTU shall be given superseniority.
-Assignment of union stewards to summer school positions shall be in addition to the twenty (20) percent of the positions currently reserved for teachers assigned by seniority.
-Should summer school not be offered at a steward's home school, the district shall place the steward in a summer school job at another location.
+Effective the summer of 2018, assignment of union stewards to summer school positions shall be made pursuant to the provisions of Section F(3) above and will be thirty (30) percent of the total number of budgeted summer school positions.